matej-kotrba/effio/README.md

 # Effio

 ## Goals
-- Create web application for createing, exporting and importing online tests in GIFT format
+- Develop web application for creating, exporting and importing online tests in GIFT format
 - Create community place where you can publish your own tests and browse tests of others
 - Make fully scalable, typesafe and tested application